williamjturkel/H3885G-FW25/Wk01/README.md

     - **Scholarly Primitive: Sampling, Representing**.
 - Google Workspace (Supports Teamwork and Creation of Scholarly Products):
     - **Function: Collaboration and Output**.
 Google Docs, Slides (via Gemini Canvas), Sheets, Chat and Meet.
+    - **Useful Hint**.
+Create a Google Drive folder for this class and call it something like H3885-FW25.
+Within that folder, create new folders for Wk01 through Wk13.
+During each week's class, use the folder to store things that you use or create in class.
+If your app outputs a file, save a copy in the folder.
+If you work with people at your table to design a prompt, keep track of the different versions that you try.
+Save screenshots of working apps.
+It will be much easier for you to do the assignments if you have a record of the results you got when you tried things in class.

 To use all of the course tools, you are going to need a Gmail account if you do not already have one. _**Please email me your Gmail address (to william.j.turkel@gmail.com) right now if you haven't already**_.